Ask in plain English. No SQL required.

 Filter changes are classified into four operations: add (new filter that didn't exist before), replace (same dimension, different value), subtract (remove a filter), and preserve (carry forward unchanged).
 The SQL gets rebuilt surgically: only the parts that changed get regenerated.
 Everything else carries over from the previous turn's verified query.

 This is why follow-up questions are fast.
 We're not re-profiling your schema or re-resolving entities on every turn.
 We're applying a delta to a known-good query.
-See the 13-step verified SQL pipeline for the full architecture.
+See how Chion compiles a verified SQL pipeline step by step.

-Chion also offers one-shot text-to-SQL generation to skip the conversational layer and paste verified SQL straight into your own tools.
+Chion also offers one-shot text-to-SQL generation to skip the conversational layer and paste verified SQL into your own tools, plus an AI SQL analyst for ad-hoc questions.

 Need a portable agent file?
 Chion exports your verified queries as a SQL Analytics Agent file (CHION.md) interchangeable with CLAUDE.md, AGENTS.md, and SKILL.md.
 Drop into Claude Code or Codex.